Harvard Medical School, Massachusetts General Hospital,

-I am an Associate Professor at Harvard Medical School with specific training and expertise in the development of non-invasive optical techniques and applications in neuroscience, neurology, and brain health.
+I am a Professor at Harvard Medical School with specific training and expertise in the development of non-invasive optical techniques and applications in neuroscience, neurology, and brain health.
 From the beginning of my career, my research has been devoted to near-infrared technology development and its clinical application.
 Working on the development of cutting edge methods to monitor human physiology, on their dissemination to the scientific community and the clinical translation has given me the opportunity to grow a very productive and successful multi-disciplinary career and to make impactful contributions.

 My background is in physics, with specific training in optics acquired at the University of Florence in Arcetri, the final residence of Galileo Galilei.

 I started working on near-infrared spectroscopy (NIRS) in 1993 as a postdoctoral fellow in Dr. Enrico Gratton’s laboratory at the University of Illinois at Urbana-Champaign.
 In the nineties, NIRS was just emerging, and as a pioneer in the field I contributed to the development of the theory and the technology of the new modality.
 My experimental contributions ranged from validation studies in phantoms, in animal models, and in a range of human’s applications.
 In Illinois, I had the opportunity to work with a company, ISS Inc., and contribute to the development of the first commercial frequency-domain (FD) NIRS device.